pa-bru/graphql-cost-analysis/README.md

 ## Note

-If you just need a simple query complexity analysis (without multipliers or depth of parent multipliers), I suggest you install [graphql-query-complexity]
+If you just need a simple query complexity analysis without the GraphQL Schema Language and without multipliers and/or depth of parent multipliers, I suggest you install [graphql-query-complexity]

 ## License